binoyskumar92/NodeJS-OCP-Template-to-Helm/README.md

  ```

  #### Deploy
-1. Update the [values.yaml](helm/nodeapp-deploy/values.yaml) for Build with your required values.
+1. Update the [values.yaml](helm/nodeapp-deploy/values.yaml) for Deploy  with your required values.
 2. Stay in root folder.
 If logged in to the OpenShift cluster via ```oc```, run the following command to create the Deployment, Route and Service via Helm.
 This will pull the previously built image in previous Build step.
 Update values in [/helm/nodeapp-deploy/values.yaml](helm/nodeapp-deploy/values.yaml) before running below command.
 ```bash
 helm upgrade --install <a-release-name> chartrepo/nodeapp-deploy --values helm/nodeapp-deploy/values.yaml
 ```
- *Note: The release-name can be any other name.*
+> Note: The release-name can be any other name.

  3. Run below command to get the exposed route information and run the url in your browser when it is ready to see the NodeJS application.
  ```bash